Back

 In today’s world, REACH and RoHS are two important EU safety regulations.
 They aim to protect people and the environment from harmful substances in products.
 REACH covers a wide range of items, while RoHS focuses on electronic components.

-REACH restricts 224 chemical substances, while RoHS targets 10 specific substances in Electronics and Electrical Equipment (EEE).
+REACH restricts over 235 chemical substances, while RoHS targets 10 specific substances in Electronics and Electrical Equipment (EEE).
 Both are key in setting compliance standards for manufacturers and importers.

 The electronics sector is growing fast.
 Cars have over 1,000 electronic parts, and homes are filled with EEE.
 Understanding these regulations is crucial.
 Not following REACH or RoHS can lead to expensive product recalls, costing around $11 million.

-By June 2023, the European Chemicals Agency (ECHA) added 235 chemicals to its Candidate List for REACH compliance.
-The Authorisation List has 59 substances.
+By early 2025, the European Chemicals Agency (ECHA) has significantly expanded its Candidate List for REACH compliance to over 235 chemicals.
+The Authorisation List now includes over 60 substances.
 Companies must register substances with the ECHA if they manufacture or import at least one ton per year in the EU.

 Key Takeaways

-• REACH restricts 224 chemical substances across various products
+• REACH restricts over 235 chemical substances across various products

 • RoHS focuses on 10 specific substances in electronic and electrical equipment